 Access for event participants is the responsibility of the organization hosting the event.
 When you arrive at Campus, look for signs or ask our reception team where to find the check-in for the event.

 No. Event participants have free access only to event spaces and only for the duration determined by each event’s host organization.

 At this time, Campus is not accepting visitors.
 Entry is authorized only for founders and employees of startups participating in Google for Startups' long-term programs and their guests.
 However you may visit if you are invited to participate in an event that takes place at Campus.

-Right now, Campus is working with a list of select event organizers based on their content.
-But this list can always be updated to include new event organizers; if you want to hold an event at Campus São Paulo and you are not yet an event organizer already approved by our team, send an email with details to email@example.com.
+At this moment, beyond Google for Startups events, Campus’ event spaces are only available for Black Founders Fund startups, startups that have already gone through long-term Google for Startups acceleration programs, and other selected organizations.
+If you want to hold an event at Campus São Paulo, send an email with details to email@example.com.
 If our team confirms that your proposal is suitable for the type of events we host in the space, we will contact you.